July 2, 2018 - the new Scholars Portal Books platform is live!

 - August 2016 - Two full-time eBook developers hired

-- June 2017 - Beta release of the new Scholars Portal Books platform (limited features and collections)
+- June 2017 - Beta release of the new Scholars Portal Books platform (limited features and collections, staff only)

 Scope of the staff-only beta release